AishaAli-a/kafka-docker-setup/README.md

 ## Conclusion

-This Docker Compose setup provides a convenient way to experiment with Kafka, Zookeeper, Schema Registry, and Kafka UI.
+This Docker Compose setup provides a convenient way to experiment with Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect.
 It's useful for development and testing environments.